-The global smartphone image sensor market in H1 2021 clocked a total revenue of $7 billion and Sony dominated the market with a 42 percent revenue share, slightly down from 44 percent a year earlier, a new report revealed.
+The global smartphone image sensor market in H1 2021 clocked a total revenue of $7 billion.
+Sony dominated the market with a 42 percent revenue share, slightly down from 44 percent a year earlier, a new report revealed.

 According to the Strategy Analytics Handset Component Technologies service report, the smartphone image sensor market managed to record revenue growth of more than 10 percent year-over-year in H1 2021.